15 Different Types of Yoga and Their Benefits

 In this guide, I break down 15 different types of yoga and their transformative benefits to help you determine which yoga style is best for you.
 I will cover where each type of yoga originated, what its unique benefits are to our physical and mental health, and also provide you with my personal take on each style.

-Whether you're a seasoned yogi or a beginner exploring this ancient practice, understanding the different types of yoga and their benefits can guide you on your journey to holistic well-being.
+Whether you're a seasoned yogi or a beginner exploring this ancient practice, understanding the different types of yoga and their benefits can guide you on your personal journey.

 HERE ARE 15 DIFFERENT TYPES OF YOGA AND THEIR BENEFITS: